railsgirls/guides.railsgirls.com/_posts/2013-08-12-guide-to-the-guide.markdown

 #### Active Record
 In Rails, the default system for communicating with an application’s database is called *Active Record*, which provides various methods for creating, saving, and finding data.
 To retrieve information from the database, *Active Record* establishes relationships between different parts of the application using naming conventions:

-- Table names have all lowercase letters and underscores between words, e.g. “idea”, “invoice_items”
+- Table names have all lowercase letters and underscores between words, e.g. “ideas”, “invoice\_items”
-- The model is named using the convention of unbroken MixedCase and is always the singular of the table name, e.g. if the table name is “invoice_items”, the model name would be “InvoiceItem”.
-So, in this case our table name is ideas and our model is Idea.
+- The model is named using the convention of unbroken MixedCase and is always the singular of the table name, e.g. if the table name is “invoice\_items”, the model name would be “InvoiceItem”.
+So, in this case our table name is "ideas" and our model is "Idea".

 #### Model attributes and types